ai4os/ai4-docs/source/user/howto/pipelines/flowfuse.rst

 * `Node-RED <https://nodered.org/>`__ is an open-source visual programming tool.
   Built on Node.js, it allows users to create event-driven systems by connecting nodes representing different functionalities.
-With a user-friendly web interface and a rich library of pre-built nodes, Node-RED simplifies the visual composition of workflows.
+With a user-friendly web interface and a rich library of pre-built nodes, Node-RED simplifies the visual composition of pipelines.
 * `FlowFuse <https://flowfuse.com/>`__ adds to Node-RED: collaborative development, management of remote deployments, support for DevOps delivery pipelines, and the ability to host Node-RED applications on FlowFuse.
 FlowFuse is the DevOps platform